-Today Prince William and Catherine the Duchess of Cambridge travelled over to Birmingham in order to meet local residents, members of emergency services and community group representatives affected by the Birmingham riots.
+On August 19th 2011, Prince William and Catherine, Duchess of Cambridge travelled up to Birmingham to meet local residents, members of emergency services and community group representatives affected by the rioting in the area.

 This is the third of recent trips made by the Royal Family to the troublesome, riot-struck areas.
 Prince Harry took a visit up to Manchester yesterday and the Duke and Duchess of Cornwall visited Croydon the day before.

 Obviously this visit was very sad in contrast to a lot of Kate and William’s work.
 However this is a style blog, so I will still be discussing Kate’s outfit.

 Kate chose a military-style skirt and blouse by Alexander McQueen.